PadraigC/EnsemblesTutorial/README.md

 Python notebooks to accompany the paper `A Tutorial on Ensembles in Machine Learningwith Python Examples`.
 The notebooks are as follows:
 1. `Ensembles-Preliminaries`: Code demonstrating the impact of ensemble size and diversity on accuracy.
+2. `Ensembles-Bagging`: Code for bagging and random subspace ensembles.

+`ensemble-functiions.py`: helper functions required by some of the notebooks.

 ### Data files
 1. `wine.csv`: The wine dataset from the UCI repository.